 How to Become a Graduate Guide

-Graduate students enrolled at the University of Pennsylvania are eligible to become Graduate Guides.
+Full-time graduate students enrolled at the University of Pennsylvania are eligible to become Graduate Guides.

 Graduate Guides should have knowledge and experience related to the Museum’s collections and research and should be able to incorporate their own relevant expertise into their tours.

 Graduate Guides provide tours for the visiting public and University classes.

 Types of Tours

 Graduate Guides will lead Museum Highlights tours, themed tours, and tours of specific galleries.
 See a list of the tours offered here.

 Graduate Guides receive payment for each 50-minute tour given.
 To receive payment, students must be eligible to be paid by the University.
 A student who is not eligible to be paid is still welcome to participate as a volunteer.